v-cakoll/docs.it-it/docs/framework/tools/resgen-exe-resource-file-generator.md

 <a name="Exporting"></a>
 ### <a name="exporting-resources-to-a-resw-file"></a>Esportazione di risorse in un file .resw
- Nello sviluppo di un'app [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)] si può decidere di utilizzare le risorse di un'app desktop esistente.
+ If you're developing a Windows 8.x Store app, you may want to use resources from an existing desktop app.
 Tuttavia, i due tipi di applicazioni supportano formati di file diversi.
 Nelle app desktop, le risorse di testo (.txt o .restext) o i file .resx vengono compilati in file .resources binari.
-Nelle app [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)], i file .resw vengono compilati in file di indice risorse (PRI) binari. È possibile utilizzare Resgen.exe per ovviare a questo problema estraendo le risorse da un file eseguibile o da un assembly satellite e scrivendole in uno o più file .resw che possono essere utilizzati per lo sviluppo di un'app [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)].
+In Windows 8.x Store apps, .resw files are compiled into binary package resource index (PRI) files.
+You can use Resgen.exe to bridge this gap by extracting resources from an executable or a satellite assembly and writing them to one or more .resw files that can be used when developing a Windows 8.x Store app.

 > [!IMPORTANT]
-> In Visual Studio tutte le conversioni necessarie per incorporare le risorse di una libreria portabile in un'app [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)] vengono gestite automaticamente.
-L'utilizzo diretto di Resgen.exe per convertire le risorse di un assembly in un file .resw è rilevante solo per gli sviluppatori che desiderano creare un'app [!INCLUDE[win8_appname_long](../../../includes/win8-appname-long-md.md)] al di fuori di Visual Studio.
+> Visual Studio automatically handles all conversions necessary for incorporating the resources in a portable library into a Windows 8.x Store app.
+Using Resgen.exe directly to convert the resources in an assembly to .resw file format is of interest only to developers who want to develop a Windows 8.x Store app outside of Visual Studio.

  La sintassi per generare file .resw da un assembly è: